charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

 ```

 ## Analyses <a name="analyses"></a>
-Analysis pipelines are related to manuscripts under preparation and will be described here later.
+Analysis pipelines are related to manuscripts under preparation and will be displayed and described here later.

 ## Data <a name="data"></a>